Building Your Case: How to Document Abuse

 Do you have a smartphone?
 Most have the “take a screenshot” option.
 Thirty missed calls from your abusive partner?
 Take a screenshot of that.
 Threatening texts?
 Instead of responding to them, take a screenshot of them.
 These screen shots get saved in your images folder, so remember to send them on to a friend and delete them.
 If your partner sends threatening emails, don’t respond to them, but consider saving them in a folder in your inbox.

-If you’re not sure if making documentation of your abuse would be safe, always go with your gut.
+If you’re not sure if documenting your abuse would be safe, always go with your gut.
 It’s very important to keep in mind that you are the expert on your situation, and what works for one person may not be a safe idea for another person.

 We are not legal advocates at the Hotline, but we are able to offer support and refer you to the local or state resources that might be helpful to you.